 (b) where we believe the sale is or may be unlawful;

 (c) we determine in our sole judgment that the sale of the Property has subjected or may subject us and/or the Seller to any liability to anyone else or may damage our reputation; or

-(d) an adverse claim is threatened or made by a third party.
+(d) an adverse claim is made by a third party.

 9.2 Upon notice of our election to cancel the sale, you shall promptly return the Property to us, and we will then refund the Purchase Price you paid.
-As described more fully in Section 12, the refund shall constitute your sole remedy and recourse against us and the Seller with respect to such canceled sale.
+As described more fully in Section 12, the refund of the Purchase Price paid shall constitute your sole remedy and recourse against us and the Seller, and full limit of liability, with respect to such cancelled sale.